v4nderstruck/master-thesis/PREP/proposals/thesis-proposal.md

 encoding (that's what transformers do) and feed them into a transformer encoder where the attention mechanism is applied.
 The proposed architecture does not use a transformer decoder.
 Instead, the encoder output is fed into a multi-layer perceptron (MLP) for the prediction task.
-Due to the nature of transformer encoding layers,

 ## The Thesis